pantheon-systems/documentation/source/content/decoupled-sites.md

 ### Decoupled Sites

 **Decoupled Sites** run a [Node.js](https://nodejs.org/) codebase in parallel with a WordPress or Drupal site.
-It serves a use case where a domain's public traffic is delivered from a server-side rendered front-end framework such as [Next.js](https://nextjs.org/) or [Gatsby]() and administrative content editing is done in a WordPress or Drupal interface.
+It can be used where a domain's public traffic is delivered from a server-side rendered front-end framework such as [Next.js](https://nextjs.org/) or [Gatsby](https://www.https://www.gatsbyjs.com/) and administrative content editing is done in a WordPress or Drupal interface.

 ![A flow diagram of the Decoupled Sites architecture](../images/decoupled/decoupled-bridge-diagram.png)